benny-discord/helpdesk/pages/docs/tags/tags-info.md

 <PageToolBar title="Benny's tags" />

-# What can tags be used for?
+Benny's tags are designed to help your server with pre-typed messages.
 You can use Benny's tags to quickly share information, without using the time to type it again.